yotann/bcdb/docs/memodb/json.md

 However, this would create too much extra work for clients.
 When determinism is important, CBOR should be used instead.

+## Determinism

+Clients need not produce deterministic JSON for a given Node.
+They may use arbitrary whitespace, put object elements in arbitrary orders, and make other decisions nondeterministically as long as the result is valid JSON.

+The MemoDB server will produce deterministic JSON for a given Node, using the following rules:

+- No unnecessary whitespace will be used.
+- Object elements will be in the same order that would be used for deterministically encoded CBOR.
+That is, shorter names come before longer ones, and names with the same length are ordered lexicographically.
+- Escape codes in strings will only be used when necessary.
+- The choice between escape codes like `\u000a`, `\u000A`, and `\n` will be made in an unspecified but deterministic manner.
+- Floats will be formatted in an unspecified but deterministic manner.

+#### Rationale

+Requiring clients to be deterministic would demand too much extra effort of them.

+The server needs to produce deterministic JSON in order for the HTTP ETag header to be valid, allowing cached JSON responses to be validated.

+The exact details of the server's JSON encoding are partially unspecified in order to allow the server to switch to a different JSON implementation in the future.

 [DAG-JSON]: https://github.com/ipld/specs/blob/master/block-layer/codecs/dag-json.md
 [Diagnostic Notation]: https://www.rfc-editor.org/rfc/rfc8949.html#name-diagnostic-notation
 [Extended Diagnostic Notation]: https://datatracker.ietf.org/doc/html/rfc8610#appendix-G